IPI-Paul/IPI-R/Extract PDF Tables/README.md

   - Both Power Query and R Scripts require you to remove additional tables when they occur
   - Special Characters that occur in the data may have actually been part of the original content

-With the WARN dataset being 4958 records both the R Script and Word convertion process took 5 to 10 minutes.
-Again, as text based files do not produce the same Table structure when creating a Data Connection to them the VBA Script I wrote to use an ADODB connection and then populate a table structure takes as long as the Power Query.
+As text based files do not produce the same Table structure when creating a Data Connection to them the VBA Script I wrote to use an ADODB connection and then populate a table structure takes as long as the Power Query to refresh it's tables.

 However, as you will note.
-  - Power Query returned 4957 rows of data whereas the R Script returned 4958.
+  - Power Query was not able to identify all linefeeds correctly and some entries were concatenated without the correct spacing
   - Creating a data connection on the Excel macro file and joining the two tabs also highlights that not all linefeeds are picked up by the MHTML convertion and Power Query

+WARN Report Rendering
+  - R Script
+    - Convert PDF to csv:	5 minutes 5 seconds
+    - Total Time to Render:	6 minutes 2 seconds
+  - Microsoft Word conversion and Power Query rendering
+    - Convert PDF to mhtml:	2 minutes 17 seconds
+    - Total Time to Render:	3 minutes (However, time to change Query was immense)
+  - TrapRange Java
+    - Convert PDF to csv:	52 seconds
+    - Total Time to Render:	1 minute 18 seconds

 References: